What are stocks, shares and equities?

-Trading shares via derivative products (such as CFDs) is becoming increasingly popular because it enables individuals to go short as well as long – giving you the potential to profit from markets that fall in price, not just those that rise.
-This is because when you are trading CFDs, you are speculating on share price movement only, and you will not be taking ownership of any underlying asset.
+Trading shares via derivative products is becoming increasingly popular because it enables individuals to go short as well as long – giving you the potential to profit from markets that fall in price, not just those that rise.
+This is because there is no requirement to own the underlying asset.

-When you trade stocks via leveraged products such as CFDs, you’ll only need to put down a fraction of the required capital, known as margin.
-This is a huge draw to trading shares, as it means less capital is required upfront to gain a full market exposure.
+When you trade stocks via leveraged products such as CFDs and spread bets, you’ll only need to put down a fraction of the required capital, known as margin.
+This is a huge draw to trading shares, as it means less money is required upfront to gain a full market exposure.
 While leverage has significant benefits, it also comes with risks.

 Ready to start trading shares?

 What are the risks of buying or trading stocks?

 The main risk involved in buying stocks is that the company gets into difficulty and goes bankrupt, or that the share price falls to zero.
 If this happened, you would lose your initial outlay – however with investing, this is always the most you stand to lose.
 For example, if you’d invested £1000, the most you could ever lose if the share price fell to £0 is £1000.

 For investors, the risk of a short-term decline in share prices can be offset by the popular strategy known as hedging.
 Alternatively, investors could diversify their holdings by investing in or speculating on the price of exchange traded funds (ETFs) – these are baskets of stocks that track the underlying market price movements.